carstenjacobsen/phonebook/soroban-phonebook/README.md

 }
 ```

-The two public functions are calling the private functions `create_contact` and `list_contact`, which are doing the actual work of storing and retrieving the contact data.
+The two public functions are calling the private functions `create_contact` and `list_contacts`, which are doing the actual work of storing and retrieving the contact data.

 ### Function `create_contact`
 The `create_contact` function takes two arguments, the **env** argument is giving the function access to the environment features like storing and retrieving data, and **contact** argument takes data in the `Contact` format.